-- Upon receiving the completed Investment Referral Form, the Ministry of Citizenship, Immigration and International Trade (MCIIT) will refer investment proposals that may meet program guidelines to another Ontario ministry as follows:
+- Upon receiving the completed Investment Referral Form, the Ministry of Citizenship and Immigration (MCI) will refer investment proposals that may meet program guidelines to another Ontario ministry as follows:

-- MCIIT will determine the most appropriate Ontario ministry to assess the investment proposal.
+- MCI will determine the most appropriate Ontario ministry to assess the investment proposal.

-- MCIIT will contact that Ontario ministry to confirm that this is the appropriate ministry to consider this proposal.
+- MCI will contact that Ontario ministry to confirm that this is the appropriate ministry to consider this proposal.

-- MCIIT will provide a copy of the Investment Referral Form to the ministry.
+- MCI will provide a copy of the Investment Referral Form to the ministry.

-- When the investment proposal does not appear to meet program guidelines, MCIIT will inform prospective investors or investing companies.
+- When the investment proposal does not appear to meet program guidelines, MCI will inform prospective investors or investing companies.

 Step Two: Investment Application